cb051/JavaCounter/README.md

 # JavaCounter
-This program prints integers 1-100 to your terminal
+This program prints integers 1-100 to your terminal (in Java)